norsween/nm-filterapi-react/README.md

 ## Requirements

-#### Build a responsive web application that allows a user to quick filter
-#### a list of things.
-The top of the page will have a search input field
-#### and below it a list of things in response to the filter sorted
+Build a responsive web application that allows a user to quick filter a list of things.
+The top of the page will have a search input field and below it a list of things.
+The top of the page will have a search input field and below it a list of things in response to the filter sorted alphabetically.
-#### alphabetically.
 The things should be AJAX pulled from an open public API.

 I used axios within React to get the JSON posts data from Reddit API.
 The search input field will be used to query subreddit topics.